tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

 <p align="center"><img alt="fallback card" class="shadow" src="img/fallback_card.webp"></p>
 <p align="center"><i>Front side of a fallback card.</i></p>

-One disadvantage is that this card template is a little bit tricky to make yourself.
+One disadvantage is that this card template is somewhat tricky to make yourself.
 You have to play around with css and html of your cards to make the context appear when you hover over the word.